finki-hub/echo-discord-bot/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the terms of the MIT license.